erebboah/enc4_mouse/README.md

 2. `step2_cellbender_10x.sh` runs Cellbender to remove ambient RNA.
 Also runs followup script `format_cellbender_output.R` to output sparse matrices from h5.
 3. `run_scrublet.sh` runs python script `run_scrublet.py` to detect doublets.

 Then each tissue is merged across technologies and annotated individually in Jupyter notebooks using Seurat.
-For example `HC_snRNA_share.ipynb` for hippocampus tissue.
+For example `HC_snRNA.ipynb` for hippocampus tissue.

 ## snATAC-seq
 ``scripts/step1_atac_archr.sh`` does the following: